Kathleen Millstein, Simmons College, GSSW

 653: Doctoral Dissertation Seminar

-I came to the faculty of Simmons College Graduate School of Social Work since 1985, after working in child mental health and community mental health settings for a number of years and earning a doctorate at Boston College.
-I have had the privilege of teaching MSW courses in social work research and evaluation, professional development, and dynamics of racism and oppression as well as research methods courses at the doctoral level.
-I serve as director of the Doctoral Program.
+I came to the faculty of Simmons College Graduate School of Social Work in 1985, after working in child mental health and community mental health settings for a number of years and earning a doctorate at Boston College.
+Depending on the semester and year I teach MSW courses in social work research and evaluation, professional development, groups, and dynamics of racism and oppression as well as research methods courses, a dissertation seminar and dissertation advising at the doctoral level.
+Since 2007 I have served as director of the Doctoral Program.

-My current research interests are in practice evaluation, child mental health, ethical issues in practice,international social work, multicultural practice, and professional development.
-Recent publications and presentations have been in these areas.
+My current research interests are in practice evaluation and evidence-based practice, child mental health, ethical issues in practice, international social work, multicultural practice, and professional development.
+Recent publications and presentations have been in these areas and reflect my commitment to making research and evaluation relevant to practitioners and to developing practice informed evidence for what social workers do and how they do it.

 Millstein, K.H.
 (2005).
 "The song that this voice sings": Harmonizing students' personal and professional voices.
 Journal of Teaching in Social Work, 25(3/4), 121-141.